Quercus douglasii: Ecology

+Typical mixed oak savanah habitat showing Q. douglasii prominently on the slopes of Mount Diablo.

 Q. douglasii prefers dry to moist soil and plenty of sunlight.
 Its sparse foliage allows more light to reach the ground, and young trees may grow for decades below their parents' canopies.
 The species often co-habitates with gray pine (Pinus sabiniana), and is also found with interior live oak (Q. wislizeni), coast live oak (Q. agrifolia), valley oak (Q. lobata), Oregon white oak (Q. garryana), and canyon live oak (Q. chrysolepis).
 Natural hybrids between Q. douglasii and the related Q. lobata, Q. garryana, and shrub live oak (Q. turbinella) often occur where the species grow together in the same area.
 Sources consider Quercus × alvordiana to be a hybrid of Q. douglasii and either Q. turbinella or Q. john-tuckeri.

 Old-growth blue oak woodland may be one of the most widespread old-growth forest ecosystems remaining in the state after European colonization.

 The acorns are eaten by wildlife and livestock.